 - A second type seems to start as many small cancer nodules throughout the liver, not just a single tumor.
 This is seen most often in people with cirrhosis (chronic liver damage) and is the most common pattern seen in the United States.

 Under a microscope, doctors can distinguish several subtypes of HCC.
 Most often these subtypes do not affect treatment or prognosis (outlook).
 But one of these subtypes, fibrolamellar, is important to recognize.
 This type is rare, making up less than 1% of HCCs.
-Patients with this type are usually younger than age 35, and the rest of their liver is not diseased.
+This type is most often seen in women younger than age 35, and often the rest of the liver is not diseased.
 This subtype generally has a better outlook than other forms of HCC.

 Intrahepatic cholangiocarcinoma (bile duct cancer)